greydongilmore/AFIDS_macaca/material/README.md

 ### **19. Genu of corpus callosum [midline]**

   * Jump to AC and place using sagittal view
-  * Optimize using coronal view as most anterior point of the corpus callosum on coronal slice
+  * Optimize using coronal view as most anterior point of the corpus callosum on coronal slice.
+  * Midline vasculatures are prominent in this region.
+Adjusting contrast allows for differentiation between grey matter and vessels.
+Refine fiducial using axial view.
   * **Name:** 19
   * **Description:** Genu of CC